gdbroman/broman.blog/_posts/2020/2020-06-28-gatekeepers.md

 permalink: gatekeepers
 ---

-The recruiter at the job interview.

-Investors.

-The panel at the acting audition.
+The recruiter at the job interview, investors, the panel at the acting audition, and college admissions.

-College admissions.

 Gatekeepers can be found everywhere.

 What to do about this?